-When Stripe first launched, we made it easier for businesses to design their own payment forms while minimizing the PCI burden.
+When Stripe first launched, we made it easier for businesses to design their own online payment forms while minimizing the PCI burden.
 In the past 10 years, however, online commerce has become more complicated.

 Businesses are now expected to offer any number of mobile wallets, like Apple Pay, Google Pay, and Alipay.
 New regulations (like PSD2 in Europe) have led to broader 3D Secure adoption, which has made payment flows more complicated.
 And that’s when cards are used at all: eighty percent of new internet users are based in regions where local, non-card payment methods with custom payment flows are the norm.
-When you consider having to adapt to changing browser standards, making payment forms responsive to mobile devices, and translating them into local languages, the cost of maintaining a high-conversion, compliant payment form quickly becomes significant and growing.
+When you consider having to adapt to changing browser standards, making online payment forms responsive to mobile devices, and translating them into local languages, the cost of maintaining a high-conversion, compliant payment form quickly becomes significant and growing.

 In short: Stripe made it easy to build a basic credit card form.
 But it’s getting increasingly hard to build a first-class checkout page.